MastodonC/witan.models.demography/README.md

 * default input configuration filepath: "default_config.edn"
 * default output projection filepath: "ccm_projections.csv"

-These default settings mean the "default_config.edn" file is located inside this repository and the output will be created as "ccm_projections.csv" inside this repository as well.
+These default settings mean the "default_config.edn" file is located inside this repository and the output will be created as "ccm_projections_PROJECTIONTYPE.csv" inside this repository as well.

 The previous command can thus been run as follows: